 - To develop and drive the global TREC plan as part of the overall Asset Strategy in the Global Project Team

 - This role embraces the principles of a translational/exploratory mindset, with a focus on operational excellence, and deep scientific rigor.

 - A key objective is to elevate early proof-of-mechanism (POM) and proof-of-concept (POC) studies through innovative thinking that drives integrated, rapid and effective experiments to support Go/NoGo development decisions.

-- Acts as a key interface between the CNS Drug Discovery Unit (DDU) and Therapeutic Area Unit (TAU) to ensure portfolio prioritization and seamless transition of programs between research and clinical development, as part of the overall Asset Strategy of the Global Project Team (GPT).
+- Acts as a key interface between the Neuroscience Drug Discovery Unit (DDU) and Therapeutic Area Unit (TAU) to ensure portfolio prioritization and seamless transition of programs between research and clinical development, as part of the overall Asset Strategy of the Global Project Team (GPT).

 - Drive projects to rigorous assessments of therapeutic success or failure by testing clear scientific hypotheses as early, leanly, directly, and quickly as possible by the POM / POC stage of development.

 - Leads Clinical Subteam of GPT to provide the key pivot of POM / POC that informs future scientific, medical, and business program approaches and Go/NoGo decisions.

 - Engages early (at lead optimization stage) with Neuroscience DDU to assist in research portfolio prioritization, based in part on translation strategy.

 - Provides early clinical expertise and recommendations to DDU on go/no-go decisions at candidate decision gates.

 - Serves on (and/or Leads) the Translational Subteam of the GPT to support biomarker, imaging, and/or pharmacogenomic strategies and implementation.